Policy Brief

 In April 2022 the States Assembly agreed the Carbon Neutral Roadmap.
 This sets out five strategic policies –

 1. Jersey’s net-zero emissions pathway.
-It is stated that this will –
+It is stated that this will, in line with the commitments made under the Paris agreement, –

 - At a minimum reduce emissions by 68% compared to the 1990 baseline by 2030, and reduce them to 78% from baseline by 2035.